MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/commands.md

 |KE.RunCommand;710e08ca-2cd3-4d2d-b7bd-2738d335aa50	|DataIngestPull	|.ingest into MyTableName ...   |TestDB	|2017-09-04 16:00:37.0915452	|2017-09-04 16:04:37.2834555	|00:04:00.1919103	|Failed	|a8986e9e-943f-81b0270d6fae4	|cooper@fabrikam.com	|The socket connection has been disposed.	|Kusto.Explorer	|aaduser=...	|00:00:00	|{ "ScannedExtentsStatistics": {    "MinDataScannedTime": null,    "MaxDataScannedTime": null  },  "CacheStatistics": {    "Memory": {      "Misses": 0,      Hits": 0    },    "Disk": {      "Misses": 0,      "Hits": 0    }  },  "MemoryPeak": 0,  "TotalCpu": "00:00:00"}
 |KD2RunCommand;97db47e6-93e2-4306-8b7d-670f2c3307ff	|ExtentsRebuild	|.merge async Operations ...    |DB2	|2017-09-18 13:29:38.5945531	|2017-09-18 13:29:39.9451163	|00:00:01.3505632	|Completed	|d5ebb755-d5df-4e94-b240-9accdf06c2d1	|AAD app id=5ba8cec2-9a70-e92c98cad651	|	|Kusto.Azure.DM.Svc	|aadapp=5ba8cec2-9a70-e92c98cad651	|00:00:00.8906250	|{ "ScannedExtentsStatistics": {    "MinDataScannedTime": null,    "MaxDataScannedTime": null  },  "CacheStatistics": {    Memory": {      "Misses": 0,      "Hits": 1    },    "Disk": {      "Misses": 0,      "Hits": 0    }  },  "MemoryPeak": 88828560,  "TotalCpu": "00:00:00.8906250"}

-**An example for extracting specific data out of the ResourceUtilization column**
+**Example: extracting specific data out of the ResourceUtilization column**

 Accessing one of the properties within the ResourceUtilization column, is done by calling ResourcesUtilization.xxx (where xxx is the property name).
 Note that the ResourceUtilization is a dynamic column, and hence in order to work with its values, one should first convert it into a specific data type (using a convertion function such as: tolong, toint, totimespan, ...).